 Top petty crimes and scams in Malaga affecting tourists

 Often, the more crowded a place, the higher the safety risks.
 But despite being one of Spain’s largest cities, crime rates in Malaga are significantly low.
-However, it’s not without petty crimes and scams targeting newcomers and unsuspecting visitors.
+However, it does have a few petty crimes and scams targeting newcomers.

 No price menu